 Gold has always served as a safe haven in times of financial crisis, maintaining its value and even increasing in value during tough economic times.
 That makes it a great asset to own as you get older so that your retirement savings won’t be decimated by a stock market crash.

 It’s never been easier to invest in gold through a Gold IRA.
 Gold IRAs offer all the tax advantages of traditional IRAs, while also offering all the benefits of owning gold.
-If you want to hedge against a stock market collapse, or if you’re facing a mandatory 401(k) rollover, investing a portion of your assets into a gold IRA will ensure that you have a solid, long-term asset to help your assets maintain their value for the duration of your retirement.
+If you want to hedge against a stock market collapse, or if you’re facing a mandatory 401(k) rollover, investing a portion of your assets into a gold IRA can ensure that you have a solid, long-term asset to help your assets maintain their value for the duration of your retirement.
 That should give you some peace of mind and result in a little less questioning about your financial security once you leave the workforce.